JuliaPy/CondaPkg.jl/README.md

 ### Specify dependencies interactively

-These functions act on the `CondaPkg.toml` file of the current project.
+Instead of modifying `CondaPkg.toml` by hand, you can use these convenience functions.

-- `status()` shows the Conda dependencies.
+- `status()` shows the Conda dependencies of the current project.
 - `add(deps...)` adds/replaces dependencies (package names, `name => spec` pairs, or iterables of these).
 - `rm(deps...)` removes dependencies (package names or iterables of these).